-- 3.1 For FY 2013-14, MTEF shall be laid in both the Houses of Parliament in the Monsoon Session.
-The MTEF statement to be laid will be consistent with the medium term fiscal policy framework laid in the Budget session.
-While the MTFP lays down the fiscal constraints of the Government in medium term, Medium term expenditure framework will lay down the expenditure commitments for various sectors over a 3 year rolling framework. - 3.2 Para 2 above may be referred.
+- 3.1 For F.Y.
+2014-15, MTEF shall be laid in both Houses of Parliament in the Winter Session.
+The MTEF Statement to be laid will be consistent with the medium term fiscal policy framework laid in the Budget Session.
+While the Medium Term Fiscal Policy (MTFP) lays down the fiscal constraints of the Government in medium term, Medium Term Expenditure Framework (MTEF) will lay down the expenditure commitments for various sectors over a 3 years rolling framework. - 3.2 Para 2.1 above may be referred.
 One of the components of the expenditure framework is expenditure commitment and projection on salaries and pensions.
 Departments may internally review their requirement for "Salaries" and "Grants-in-aid for salaries".
-The information regarding "Salaries" and "GIA for salaries" after review may be sent in Annexure 'B' to Budget Division. - 3.3 Commitments on "Pension and retirement benefits" may be reviewed by Central Pension Accounting Office, M/o Defence, D/o Posts and Telecom over a medium term framework.
-The same may be provided in the format at Annexure 'C' to Budget Division by Central Pension Accounting Office, M/o Defence and D/o Telecom and D/o Posts for their respective Pension provisions.
+The information regarding "Salaries" and "Grants-in-aid for salaries" after review may be sent in Annexure 'B' to Budget Division.

-- 3.4 To decide about the sectoral projections it has been decided that major programme of Government will be reviewed.
-List of the programmes to be reviewed for making medium term projections is at Annexure 'D'.
-Concerned Departments may provide the necessary information in the format prescribed at Annexure 'E' to Budget Division after necessary discussions in the Department. - 3.5 Meetings under the Chairmanship of Finance Secretary will be held in July, 2013, schedule for which will be communicated separately.
-Departments are requested have internal discussions and furnish information in the format prescribed in Annexures to undersigned by 1st July, 2013.
+- 3.3 Commitments on "Pension and retirement benefits" may be reviewed by Central Pension Accounting Office, M/o Defence, D/o Posts and D/o Telecom over a medium term framework.
+The same may be provided in the format at Annexure 'C' to Budget Division by Central Pension Accounting Office, M/o Defence, D/o Telecom and D/o Posts for their respective Pension provisions. - 3.4 To decide about the sectoral projections it has been decided that major programmes / schemes of Government will be reviewed.
+List of the programmes to be reviewed for making medium term projections is provided at Annexure 'D'.
+Concerned Ministries / Departments may provide the necessary information in the format prescribed at Annexure 'E' to Budget Division after necessary discussions in the Ministry / Department. - 3.5 Meetings under the Chairmanship of Finance Secretary may be held in the third & fourth week of September, 2014, schedule for which will be communicated separately.
+Ministries / Departments are requested to have internal discussions and furnish information in the format prescribed in Annexures to the undersigned at the earliest not later than 19th September, 2014.